kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 The network.py file contains the code for training and saving the convolution neural network.

-1.  **Before loading the data, the header of the csv File has to be deleted !!**
+1.  **Before loading the data, the header of the csv File has to be deleted!!**
-2. Data the set is splited into training and validation data
+2. The data set is split into training and validation data
-3. Model is created.
+3. The model is created.
 4. The train and validation generators are created.
 5. AdamOptimizer is created
 6. Compile the model
 7. Run training via fit_generator method.
-8. After the training we have to analyse which Epic produced the model with the lowest loos.
-It can be find in the models folder.
+8. After the training we have to analyse which Epic produced the model with the lowest loss.
+It can be found in the models folder.
 We can do this via the training console logs

 ```sh